 The mission of the Office of Equal Opportunity and Affirmative Action is to foster and support a campus environment free of discrimination and harassment and to seek to develop a culture that embraces diversity and inclusion and provides equal opportunity for education and employment.

 This office provides leadership, counsel and informational resources for all campus constituents and the larger community to advance the core institutional missions.
-In addition, this office is responsible for assuring the college and university commitment to meeting affirmative action goals in the hiring of faculty and staff, and for ensuring compliance with laws and regulations related to affirmative action and equal employment opportunity.
+In addition, this office is responsible for assuring the college and university commitment to meeting affirmative action goals in the hiring of faculty and staff, and for ensuring compliance with laws and regulations related to affirmative action, equal employment opportunity, and Title IX.

 - Credibility: able to be believed, trustworthy.